IE-OnDemand/MerakiBackup/README.md

 ### PREREQUISITES
 > API key can, and is recommended to, be set as an environment variable named MERAKI_DASHBOARD_API_KEY.
-Use with Meraki Python SDK @ github.com/meraki/dashboard-api-python/ & install required libraries with `pip install -r requirements.txt`
+Use with Meraki Python SDK @ github.com/meraki/dashboard-api-python/ & install required libraries with

+  `pip install -r requirements.txt`

+**OR**
-  **OR** If you have/use poetry:
+If you have and use poetry:

   `poetry install`

 And then to activate your environment:

   `poetry shell`

 ### USAGE